appcelerator-archive/amp/examples/voting-app/README.md

 Instavote
 =========

-An voting application based on the canonical Docker swarm example.
+A voting application based on the canonical Docker swarm example.

 Run in this directory: